Lendwise Borrower interview with Freencky P Portas.

 The most important thing to do is research.
 You need to have a clear idea of what you want to study and why.
 A lot of people choose an undergraduate degree without a clear career plan in place because they are young and don’t have the professional experience or insight to make an informed decision.

-The two years I spent working after my undergraduate degree gave me the time to really think about what I wanted to do with my life and what industry I wanted to be a part of.
+The two years I spent working after my undergraduate degree gave me the time to think about what I wanted to do with my life and what industry I wanted to be a part of.
 Anyone who is struggling at that point should try and pinpoint what it is that they are passionate about and build from there.

 Where do you see your career going in the next five years?

 I’m currently a production assistant but I’m working closely with my manager on a development plan to get me moving up.
-I hope in the next 12 months that I’ll be in a managerial position and in the next five years I would like to be a senior manager or director working within the production section of publishing.
+I hope in the next 12 months that I’ll be in a managerial position and the next five years I would like to be a senior manager or director working within the production section of publishing.